alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

     }
 ```

 Take a look at the code and make sure that you understand the logic of all the lines.
-In principle, this is all you need in an analysis task to runa small analysis.
+In principle, this is all you need in an analysis task to run a small analysis.

 ## Almost there: the AddTask macro